NordicESMhub/container-noresm/README.md

 ```

-An example of the script `prepare` is available in the container (and also in this repository).
+An example of the script `prepare` is available in the containers (and also in this repository).

 Once finalized, the results of your norESM run is available on betzy in `$USERWORK/archive`.

 The timing information (including model cost, throughput, etc.) can be found in a folder called `timing` in the case directory.

-All the timings corresponding to the execution of `run-all.bash` can be found in the Github repository [https://github.com/NordicESMhub/noresm-containers-timings](https://github.com/NordicESMhub/noresm-containers-timings) and the folder called `timings`.
+All the timings corresponding to the execution of `run-all.bash` have been copied to another repository and can be found in the Github repository [https://github.com/NordicESMhub/noresm-containers-timings](https://github.com/NordicESMhub/noresm-containers-timings) and the folder called `timings`.